 Below: The narrow strap-like petals of the flowers are normally clustered three to a group and rise from the leaf axils.
 Flowers appear as the leaves begin to die on mature plants, earlier on young plants.
 Note the short stalk of the flower cluster.

 Below: 1st photo - The rounded leaf with small lobes and pointed tip.
-2nd photo - The seed capsules, shown in the Spring, that when mature later in the season will discharge the black nuts which are forming inside the capsule.
+2nd photo - The seed capsules, shown in the Spring of the following year, that when mature later in the season will discharge the black nuts which are forming inside the capsule.

-Below: 1st photo - Seed capsules forming in Spring.
+Below: 1st photo - Seed capsules forming in Spring of following year.
 2nd photo - The gray-brown bark of a large stem, somewhat smooth.
 3rd photo - An old twig showing numerous leaf scars.

 Below: Former Gardener Cary George with the Witch Hazel blooms of Nov.
 16, 1999.
 The last flowers of the season.
 2nd photo - A small specimen recently planted (2008).
 On older plants the leaves will start dropping before flowering.